 Biking Borders’ Impact in Hohoe

 At PoP, we strive toward a world in which every child can experience and benefit from quality education.
 Students currently enrolled in Hohoe E.P.
-Primary A1A2 are learning in temporary structures near a major road.
-They are not only exposed to extreme wind, heat and rain, but are also put at risk due to their proximity to the road.
+Primary A1A2 were previously learning in temporary structures near a major road.
+They were not only exposed to extreme wind, heat and rain, but were also put at risk due to their proximity to the road.

 We believe that a quality learning environment is critical to increasing student attendance, engagement and overall literacy outcomes.

-In the current structure, students are easily distracted and are exposed to the elements.
-These conditions clearly pose a hazard to student safety and well-being, as well as to engagement and learning.
+In the previous structure, students were easily distracted and exposed to the elements.
+These conditions clearly posed a hazard to student safety and well-being, as well as to engagement and learning.

-In the coming months, PoP will be partnering with the Hohoe community to build a new four-unit classroom block!
-The community is devoted to providing a valuable education to its students, and will contribute 20 percent of the resources and labor required for construction.
-We broke ground in April 2021 and aim to complete the structure in September 2021.
+Now, PoP has partnered with the Hohoe community to build a new four-unit classroom block!
+The community is devoted to providing a valuable education to its students, and contributed 20 percent of the resources and labor required for construction.
+We broke ground in April 2021 and completed the structure in December 2021.

 We establish partnerships with communities who are deeply committed to their children’s education.
 The support of the Hohoe community ensures the sustainability of the school that it will remain a quality learning environment for generations to come.